 Harvard is part of a certified Illinois Enterprise Zone, has a qualified Opportunity Zone, has TIF Districts in Arrowhead Industrial Park and downtown Harvard and an active downtown facade program.

 Harvard is also part of Foreign Trade Zone No. 176, which is administered through Chicago Rockford International Airport.
 FTZs are considered to be outside of U.S. Customs Territory for the purpose of customs duty payment.
 Goods entering FTZs are not subject to customs tariffs until the goods leave the zone.
 Harvard is unique in the region for its ability to offer affordable land and sites, lower operating costs AND Foreign Trade Zone access.
 Learn more about FTZ 176 here.

 Access and Location

-Harvard offers fast and convenient access to major markets, with Union Pacific rail service and Metra commuter service to Chicago.
+Harvard offers fast and convenient access to major markets, with Union Pacific freight rail service and Metra commuter service to Chicago.
 Harvard is easily accessible from both the Route 23 and Route 173 interchanges on I-90, providing efficient transport to Chicago’s O’Hare International Airport, Chicago Rockford International Airport, Milwaukee’s Mitchell Field and the Greater Madison Airport.

 Harvard has a growing population and a well-trained workforce with the ability to serve a wide range of industries.
-More than 125,000 people live within 15 miles of downtown Harvard, making the community a work and retail center.
+More than 127,000 people live within 15 miles of downtown Harvard, making the community a regional work and retail center.